ANSSI-FR/MLA/CRYPTO.md

 The `Encrypt` layer does not hide the plaintext length.

 Usually, this layer is used with the `Compress` layer.
-If an attacker know the original file size, it might learn information about the original data entropy.
+If an attacker knows the original file size, he might learn information about the original data entropy.

 - Forward secrecy